 Keep in mind that market movement is extremely complex.
 You should approach this subject ONLY if you can observe everything around you and notice how things are connected.
 If you are expecting just to BUY and SELL without comprehending how everything functions, then this is not the model for you.
 What you are being presented with here is the tools to allow you to listen to what the markets are telling you.
 Oh, they do speak to us.
 They are by no means random walking like some drunk through the park late at night.
 Nothing takes place which is disconnected from the whole.

 The first lesson to grasp here is that markets are indeed FRACTAL in nature.
 The patterns replicate through all levels of time.
 We designed this model so you can differentiate short-term counter-trend moves from real-world changes in trend.
 So we look for actual changes in a trend that must be confirmed from Monthly to Yearly Models.
 The Daily level offers the greatest “noise” whereby we witness shifts bullish and bearish all the time.
 The Weekly level offers more of a counter-trend move which might be sustainable for a few months before resuming the long-term trend.

 How to Use the Forecasting Arrays

 The Forecasting Arrays are a great visual display generated by our computer models.
 These arrays are a composite of 72 models in total which cover trading patterns, volatility, Directional Changes, Panic Cycles, and of course the turning points from an immediate to long-term basis.
 There are two primary technological methods being incorporated here.
-First we have turning points which are cyclical based.
+First, we have turning points that are cyclical based.
 Then we have Pattern Recognition which is reflected in the Direction Change.
 Our Forecasting Arrays are the sum of all models.
-As such, they cannot be reverse engineered since they are by no means based upon a single model or formula.
+As such, they cannot be reverse-engineered since they are by no means based upon a single model or formula.